My child is struggling to read instructional materials. What should I do?

 A good place to start is to talk to your child’s teacher about your concerns.
 If your child is having difficulty reading or using printed text or other instructional materials, accessible instructional materials (AIM) may be appropriate.
 The school may suggest these materials, or you may want to start the discussion about your child’s need for AIM with the school.

 If your child is not already receiving special education services, you may also want to consider requesting a special education evaluation.
 After your child has been evaluated, a team will meet to determine whether your child needs an Individualized Education Program (IEP).
-Some students who do not need an IEP are given a 504 Plan.
+Students may also be identified as needing accessible materials by a multidisciplinary 504 team.
 If you think that AIM may be appropriate for your child, read on to find some helpful information.

 More information on AIM for Families